Holidays put on hold - Shepparton News

 Shepparton locals have been advised to reconsider their need for overseas travel.

+If you’re already overseas and wish to return to Australia, the government recommends you do so as soon as possible by commercial means.

+It came as Qantas and Jetstar yesterday announced international and domestic flights would be slashed by 90 per cent and 60 per cent respectively in coming months as passengers bunker down amid the COVID-19 pandemic.

-The Australian Government have advised people regardless of their destination, age and health to consider carefully whether now is the right time to travel.
+The Australian Government has advised people regardless of their destination, age and health to consider carefully whether now is the right time to travel.

 Government website Smart Traveller said the two principal reasons for the travel alert were: